syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/cell-range.md

 {% endtab %}

+### Limitation of Wrap text

+The following features have some limitations in wrap text:

+* Sorting with wrap text applied data.
+* Merge with wrap text.

 ## Merge cells

 Merge cells allows users to span two or more cells in the same row or column into a single cell.
 When cells with multiple values are merged, top-left most cell data will be the data for the merged cell.
 By default, the merge cells option is enabled.
 Use [`allowMerge`](../api/spreadsheet/#allowmerge) property to enable or disable the merge cells option in spreadsheet.